DILIPdk1101/Fast-Food-Marketing-A-B-Test/README.md

 - **Campaigns A and C:** Both are viable options for broader deployment, but Campaign A showed a slight but consistent advantage in sales, making it the preferred choice.
 - **Next Steps:** Continue monitoring sales data for emerging trends and conduct further tests in specific regions or market segments.

-## How to Use

-1. Clone the repository to your local machine using: